 HD USB > SD USB > Toslink > Coax > Bluetooth > HD USB

 The button next to it toggles crossfeed at various levels.
 The cycle goes:

-The front side has all outputs (3x headphone, 1x RCA) and the remaining inputs with optical and coaxial.
-So basically, what just sounded so complex is actually very simple.
+The front side has all outputs (3x headphones, 1x RCA), and the remaining inputs with optical and coaxial.
+So basically, what just sounded so complex is very simple.
 Volume, input, and crossfeed reset after every reboot.

 Once you switch on the power, you hit the input button until the indication for the sample rate glows up.
 Per preference, you might hit the crossfeed button one to three times and adjust the volume accordingly.
 That’s it.

 Describing sound signatures of DACs or amplifiers can be difficult at times; especially in this case.
 I would love to throw charming words around but I have to be careful to stay accurate.
 The terms “musical”, “lush” and “warm” apply as little as vocabulary like “analytical” or “bright.”
 How do you describe something of which there is none?